Lee Feldman (businessman): Earnings & departure at GVC Holdings

 In 2017, Feldman and the CEO of GVC, Kenny Alexander earned a total of £26.9 million, and 44% of shareholders voted against the company's remuneration report.
 In March 2019, Sky News reported that Feldman would leave the GVC Holdings on or before the company's "annual general meeting next year".
 Feldman was overdue to leave under UK corporate governance code, which recommends chairs of listed companies not stay in position longer than nine years.
 The news of his departure came two weeks after Feldman sold £6m worth of his GVC shares; the CEO, Kenny Alexander, also sold shares worth £13.7m, which led to GVC Holding's share price falling nearly 18% in a single day.
 Alexander and Feldman both sold 3 million GVC shares at a low price of 666 pence, seen by investors as a lack of confidence in the bookmaker.

+Legal Issues

+Feldman is facing bribery and fraud charges in relation to GVC Holdings' former Turkish division, and he denies all wrongdoing.